 However, if you don’t have bookkeeping experience, there are ways to get up to speed.
 For instance, try this FREE online bookkeeping training from Ben Robinson of Bookkeepers.

 Most online bookkeeping training courses take approximately three to six months to complete, including the one I recommend, the Bookkeepers.
 However, because Bookkeepers is self-paced, you can complete it on your own schedule; in fact, many students complete the course and land their first client within their first three months.

 Callie Sitek (owner of TheSmartKeep.com) took the Bookkeepers course and has had massive success as a remote bookkeeper!

 How Much Do Bookkeepers Make?

-Working for a company, a bookkeeper’s salary typically runs between $30,400 and $39,898 for full-time positions.
-The advantage, of course, is that you don’t have to worry about the steadiness of the hours—but working for a company might mean you have to work from an office rather than being able to work from home.
-On-staff bookkeepers working through accounting firms usually make around $30-$50 per hour.
+Working for a company, a bookkeeper’s salary typically runs between $45,560 for full-time positions.
+Of course, the advantage is that you don’t have to worry about the steadiness of the hours, and you may even receive benefits.
+But working for a company might mean you have to work a set schedule with lower pay.

 Where Can You Find Virtual Bookkeeping Jobs?